 People with terminal cancer can make decisions about their future care.
-They can also choose a person who could make decisions on their behalf.

 Advance care planning